SovnSkyrim/Aldrnari/README.md

 # Noteworthy Mods and what gameplay to expect.

 Aldrnari goes a step beyond to make a fresher gameplay, thus I would need an entire document on what's in there to explain everything.
-That's exactly what [Modified Gameplay.md](https://github.com/SovnSkyrim/Aldrnari/blob/main/Modified%20Gameplay.md) is, so go check it out.
+Thankfully, [Modified Gameplay](https://github.com/SovnSkyrim/Aldrnari/blob/main/Modified%20Gameplay.md) exists, so go read to get an idea on what to expect with the list.

 # Installation
 ### Prerequisites